EttoreRocchi/EttoreRocchi/README.md

 ## 🧑‍💻 About Me

-I'm a PhD student at the Department of Medical and Surgical Sciences, University of Bologna (Italy).
+I am a PhD student at the Department of Medical and Surgical Sciences, University of Bologna (Italy).
+I am also part of the Multi-Omics and Health-Care Data Analytics Unit at Sant'Orsola hospital (Bologna, Italy).
 With a background in Physics, I now work at the intersection of **machine learning** and **biomedicine**, focusing on:

 - Genomics & metagenomics
 - Mass spectrometry